HeyyCzer/SirenX-v1/README.md

 # SirenX

+> **SirenX** has been transformed into a private project and it's not open source anymore.
+This repository has been archieved.
+>
+> The tool is currently available at: https://sirenx.heyyczer.com

 > The ultimate `carcols.meta` lighting pattern editor

 SirenX is a free and open-source website that allows you to edit `carcols.meta` sirens (lighting patterns) of your emergency vehicles or similars.